-Custodial Credit Risk Deposits
+Custodial Credit Risk - Deposits

-Custodial credit risk is the risk that in the event of a financial institution failure, ACD's deposits may not be returned to it.
-ACD does not have a deposit policy for custodial credit risk.
-The market value of collateral pledged must equal 110% of deposits not covered by insurance or bonds.
-ACD has no additional deposit policies addressing custodial credit risk.
-As of December 31, 2020, ACD's deposits were not exposed to custodial credit risk.
+In the case of deposits, custodial credit risk is the risk that in the event of a financial institution failure, ACD's deposits may not be returned to it.
+ACD does not have a deposit policy for custodial credit risk and follows Minnesota Statutes for deposits.